-I had this lovely lilac one lying around for just the thing.
+I had this lovely lilac journal lying around for just the thing.
 Isn’t it lovely?
-I bought it at Wal-Mart (It’s a Dayspring product and I can’t find it anywhere online; must be discontinued) a while back because I thought it was pretty.
+I bought it at Walmart (It’s a Dayspring product and I can’t find it anywhere online; must be discontinued) a while back because I thought it was pretty.

-Here’s my first prayer journal entry.
+My first prayer journal entry.

 It’s about Elizabeth because she’s the child I am most worried about this school year.

 I hadn’t thought about format, but here I starred the topics where I most want to see improvement.
-Only God can do that and if He uses me to do that, I am willing.
+Only God can do that and if He uses me to help do that, I am willing.
 I dashed off a few ways I am already planning to help Elizabeth in those areas.
 I’m sure God has His own agenda.
 He always seems to, eh?